-At the end, I arrived home with muscular pain in my calf and knees.
+I arrived home with muscular pain in my calf and knees.
 I was really thirsty and hungry.
 In order to get home quicker, I was walking faster and faster which made my heartbeats quickened.
-Particularly, the rout ends up hill in a very humid forest.
-I was sweaty but at the same time my skin was really moisturized by the humidity.
+Particularly, the route ends up hill in a very humid forest.
+I was sweaty but at the same time my skin was moisturized by the humidity.
 My shoes were totally muddy and wet since I went to hike after rain.
-Rain keeps its influence in nature for a long time even after quite a while.
-Its smell stays heavy till strong sun which helps the nature get dry.
-Therefore, this time, leaves, grass, animals were so wet.
+Rain keeps its influence for a long time .
+Its smell stays heavy till strong sun which helps the nature get dry., leaves, grass, animals were so wet.
 Their being wet pass on my skin and hair.
 My sweat mixed with rain drops falling down from the leaves.
 Snails who love wet weather and soil literally showed up.
 High oxygen level made my lungs and veins, impermeable to oxygen, full of oxygen.
 My face got red.
 My fingers got bigger, which I do not know why; maybe because of a kind of allergy or a temporary reaction of my inner nature to the outer nature.
-It is for sure that I definitely felt different than being at home while being in nature.